Terms of Sale

 The Levy County Tax Collector has provided a mechanism for bidders to manually enter bids or to submit bids electronically.
 Any automated program used to access the auction shall be deemed as an attempt to prevent free, open and competitive bidding.
 Should the Tax Collector or his designee observe the use of an automated program during the tax certificate sale, the offending bidder(s) may be removed from the tax certificate sale and deposits may be forfeited.
 Any bidders deemed as attempting to prevent free, open and competitive bidding during a tax certificate sale shall be contacted by the Levy County Tax Collector or his designee regarding their exclusion from the sale and/or deposit forfeiture.

-8. After the sale has completed, final payment must be submitted/authorized no later than 3:00 p.m.
-EDT (19:00 GMT) on June 2, 2021 (or as specified in the calendar of events on the sale site) via ACH Debit on the Payments Page of the tax sale web site.
+8. After the sale has completed, final payment must be submitted/authorized by the date and time specified in the Calendar of Events on the sale site via ACH Debit on the Payments Page of the tax sale web site.
 The Tax Collector’s Office shall issue tax certificates once your money has been received and the delinquent taxes have been paid.
 A list of the properties for which you will be issued a tax certificate is provided to each successful bidder.
 Award lists of successful bids are provided on the website but are subject to changes during processing by the tax office.
 A bidder failing to make payment in the specified time will forfeit their awarded certificates.
 Additionally, this may be considered a disruption of the sale and they may be banned from participation in future sales.

 9. The Tax Collector reserves the right to cancel or correct certificates issued in error.
 Interest payments may be affected by bankruptcies, U.S. Marshal Seizures, property taken over by a receivership, etc.